tytydraco/yessleep/out/My_missing_dog_came_back_or_so_I_thought.md

 I'm for sure going to move after this experience.
 I haven't seen the security cam footage, and I don't think I want to.
 What matters is that I have Sam back, and we're safe.
 I'm going to learn how to use a firearm, and if it shows up again, I'm going to use it.

 If it was alien or something supernatural, I don't know.
 I just hope men in black don't show up my door.
 But most of all, I hope I never have to see or smell that thing ever again.

+EDIT: We're staying at my friend Daniel's house.
+I made this post to see if anyone else has experienced something like this.
+I'm using Daniel's account and I've never posted on here before, but he suggested posting here on nosleep.
+I'm really scared that this thing will come back, but Daniel is going to take me to the range and teach me how to shoot.
+I don't think he fully believes me, but whatever.
+I know I'm not crazy.
+My thumbs shake on their own and my brains still a bit scattered so typing all this is hard.
+Thanks for taking the time to read.